GraphRCG: Self-Conditioned Graph Generation: Abstract

 \section{Abstract}

-Graph generation generally aims to create new graphs that closely align with a specific graph distribution.
-Existing works often implicitly capture this distribution through the optimization of generators, potentially overlooking the intricacies of the distribution itself.
-Furthermore, these approaches generally neglect the insights offered by the learned distribution for graph generation.
+Graph generation aims to create new graphs that closely align with a target graph distribution.
+Existing works often implicitly capture this distribution by aligning the output of a generator with each training sample.
+As such, the overview of the entire distribution is not explicitly captured and used for graph generation.
 In contrast, in this work, we propose a novel self-conditioned graph generation framework designed to explicitly model graph distributions and employ these distributions to guide the generation process.
 We first perform self-conditioned modeling to capture the graph distributions by transforming each graph sample into a low-dimensional representation and optimizing a representation generator to create new representations reflective of the learned distribution.
 Subsequently, we leverage these bootstrapped representations as self-conditioned guidance for the generation process, thereby facilitating the generation of graphs that more accurately reflect the learned distributions.
-We conduct extensive experiments on generic and molecular graph datasets across various fields.
+We conduct extensive experiments on generic and molecular graph datasets.
 Our framework demonstrates superior performance over existing state-of-the-art graph generation methods in terms of graph quality and fidelity to training data.